mmontossi/economy/README.md

 Economy.update_rates
 ```

-NOTE: You probably want to put the rake task in a cronjob
+NOTE: You probably want to put the rake task into a cronjob.

 ## Credits